Easter Dinner Ideas

 What to Serve for Easter Dinner

-Here’s a good place to start if you’re serving 6 people.
+Here’s a good place to start if you’re serving 8 people.
 If you have more simply add another dish to each category, or host it potluck style and let guests contribute to the meal.
-And don’t forget to set a festive Easter table that’s inviting to guests!
+And don’t forget to set a festive Easter table that’s inviting for guests!

 Appetizers

-Hold your guests over before dinner is ready by serving some Easter appetizers.
+Hold your guests over before dinner by serving some Easter appetizers.

 You can’t have an Easter meal without the best deviled eggs with bacon!